How can I do an MS in CS in the UK?

 The UK is also home to some of the most highly regarded universities in the world.
 International students can surround themselves with like-minded individuals who value education and take their studies seriously at almost any university in the area, not just the ones with world-renowned names.
 No matter where you study a masters degree in England, you’ll receive a quality education.

 This era of digitalization needs computer scientists.
 Computer Science students from the UK have a pretty fair chance of being professionally employed, within six months of leaving the university.
-Since every industry makes use of computers, naturally, computer scientists can work in any sort of industry.
-Computers can solve problems in science, engineering, health care, and in other areas can be solved by computers.
+Since every industry makes use of computers, naturally, computer scientists can work in any industry.
+Computers can solve problems in science, computers can solve engineering, health care, and in other areas.

 Computer science departments usually benefit from having one of the more culturally diverse cohorts at their respective universities.
 According to HESA (Experts in higher education data and analysis) data, almost 20,000 computer science students come from overseas to the UK.